Kreagentle/coding-interview-patterns/twopointers/README.md

 # Remove Nth Node from End of List

 Given a singly linked list, remove the nth node from the end of the list and return its head.

+# Strobogrammatic Number

+Given a string num representing an integer, determine whether it is a strobogrammatic number.
+Return TRUE if the number is strobogrammatic or FALSE if it is not.